MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ## No Query folding

 Queries that rely solely on unstructured data sources such as CSV, or Excel files do not have Query folding capabilities.
-This means that Power Query will perform all the required data transformations of your query locally.
+This means that Power Query will evaluate all the required data transformations outside the data source.

 One example can be seen in the article on [combining multiple CSV files from a local folder](combine-files-csv.md) where none of the steps have the *View Native Query* active and running the Query diagnostics for that step yield no results in the *Data Source Query* field.